mauricechouam/Employee-Tracker/README.md

 # Employee-Tracker
- Application that allows user to architect and build a solution for managing a company's employees.  using node, inquirer, and MySQL.
+Command Line  Application that allows user to architect and build a solution for managing a company's employees.  using node, inquirer, and MySQL.